jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 JupyterHub offers easy upgrade pathways between minor versions.
 This document describes how to do these upgrades.

-If you are using `distributions <https://github.com/ToobaJamal/jupyterhub/blob/main/docs/source/index.rst#distributions>`__, you should consult the distribution's documentation on how to upgrade.
+If you are using :ref:`a JupyterHub distribution <index/distributions>`, you should consult the distribution's documentation on how to upgrade.
 This document is useful if you have set up your own JupyterHub without using a distribution.

-The steps are discussed in detail.
+The steps are discussed in detail, so if you get stuck at any step you can always refer to this guide.
 Most likely, upgrading JupyterHub is painless, quick and with minimal user interruption.

 Read the Changelog